 To demonstrate this, let’s say that you have a business personal property account that has been assessed by the Harris County Tax Assessor for $100,000.
 Now, your normal taxes for this would be $3,000 going by a 3% tax rate.
 If you fail to comply with reporting this and you are found out, there will be an additional 10% added to the taxes that are due.
 So, your entire taxes would now be $3,300.

 Because the range of assessed value for this type of business personal property is huge, it makes getting large reductions in your property taxes highly likely.
 It isn’t unheard of for the range of the assessed value for these types of accounts for various similar properties to have a variation of up to 5,000%.

 As an example, there are times when computers and furniture for two different companies within the same building can vary in the assessment from $50 to $1 per square foot.
 Market value and unequal appraisal are just two of the options that you have for appealing assessments for business personal property.
 Because of the inequity inherent in business personal property taxes as well as the subjectivity of valuing such property, the property owners have a good chance for success when they are properly prepared for a business personal property assessment appeal.
 They can appeal both the unequal appraisal and the market value.

 How do you appeal?

 The appraisal district staff tends to be more motivated to get appeals resolved the later in the season it is.
-For that reason, it is often a good idea to wait and file your protest or appeal on or shortly before the May 31st deadline.
+For that reason, it is often a good idea to wait and file your appeal or appeal on or shortly before the May 15th deadline.